 Bountiful Bread Baskets

-I am not ashamed to say that I annihilated each of these bread baskets!
-Oh and within a three day period, one a day.
-I loved the different fresh bread assortment, butter, spreads and oils that were offered.
-All of them were lovely and I could not choose a favorite.
+I am not ashamed to say that I annihilated each of these bread baskets.
+Oh, and within a three day period, one a day.
+I loved the different fresh bread assortments, butter, spreads and oils that were offered.
+All of them were lovely, and I cannot choose a favorite.

 Kotor and Budva, Montenegro knows exactly what they are doing with cuisine and hospitality, right down to their bread baskets.